ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 ## Printed Circuit Board

 Included in this repository are the PCB schematic and board files created using Eagle v9.1.0.
 I have also included Gerber files that are suitable for ordering PCBs from [JLCPCB](https://jlcpcb.com).
-If you plan on ordering boards from other PCB manufacturers then you'll need to create new gerber files that adhere to that manufacturer's requirements.
+If you plan on ordering boards from other PCB manufacturers then you may need to create new gerber files that adhere to that manufacturer's requirements.

 ### LED Installation